maggick/maggick.github.io/programming/markdown.md

 ## Convert

-What is wonderful is that you can convert markdown file to html, latex, word, etc. format with a simple tool : [`pandoc`](http://johnmacfarlane.net/pandoc/)
+What is wonderful is that you can convert markdown files to html with the bash `mardown` command.